MTM6331/about-me-mats0035/about-me.md

 I went on a trip to Poland and Slovakia this summer.
-Other than that I did some remote jobs from home..,.
+Other than that I did some remote jobs from home.